crimson-dev/crimson/src/mobile/setup.md

 # Development

-1. Install `react-native` by following platform and os specific instructions [here](https://reactnative.dev/docs/environment-setup).
+1. Install `react-native` by following Platform and OS specific instructions [here](https://reactnative.dev/docs/environment-setup).
 We are using React Native CLI.
-2. You can confirm that you have setup the devlopment environment correctly, e.g (Android SDK, JDK) by creating a brand new project and running it.
+2. You can confirm that you have setup the development environment correctly, e.g (Android SDK, JDK) by creating a brand new project and running it.
 3. Clone this repo and install dependencies.

 ```sh